-This draft is the first posting of the proposed standard.
-It is posted for a 30-day informal comment.
+This draft is the first postingdraft of the proposed standard.
+Reliability Standard.
+It is posted for a 3045-day informal comment and initial ballot.

 Anticipated Actions Anticipated Date

 45-day Formal Comment Period with Initial Ballot June 2014

 45-day Formal Comment Period with Additional Ballot August 2014

 Final ballot October 2014

 BOT adoption November 2014